top of page

 Scratching at the ear: Rabbits with ear infection may scratch at their ears or rub their head against things to relieve itch/discomfort.

 *Smirking lips (one lip slightly lifted, looks like bunny has paralysis on one side of the face): From time to time we encounter bunnies with a stroke-like condition on the lips where one side is lifted, below are 2 different rabbits with this condition.
 It is quite uncommon, but out of all the 5 cases ive seen, all of them were diagnosed with inner ear infection.
+This is due to facial nerve damage caused by advanced stages of the infection.
+The smirky side usually happens on the same side as the infected ear.
+You may read more about this here

 Whats Next?